emtee40/flash_windows_isos_on_linux/README.md

 It should work on all distros.
 I have tested it on Debian 11.

-D3ENNY, who can be found at https://github.com/D3ENNY, is working on a good solution to manage the dependencies on Arch Linux and Fedora.
-It will be updated soon!
+D3ENNY, who can be found at https://github.com/D3ENNY, is working on a better solution to manage the dependencies on Arch Linux and Fedora.

 # How to use ?